cromwellryan/sweetelixir/04-setup/README.md

 # Setting up your environment for Elixir support

 The only prerequisite for Elixir is Erlang, version R16B or later.
+Official [precompiled packages](https://www.erlang-solutions.com/downloads/download-erlang-otp) are available for most platforms.

-Check your installed erlang version
+To check your installed erlang version:

 ```bash
 $ erl